|

 Edith: Love.

-If, moments before the final curtain, life flashes before one’s eyes, then what exactly will be revealed?
-Go ahead.
+A flash before the final curtain.
+What is revealed?
 Die right now.
 Imagine the moment.
 Listen to your heart fade against the closing silence.
-What is it that you see?
-Who do you see?
+What is it, who is it, that you see?
 Where are you?
 Thoughts of love?
 Pain?
-Is it a tragedy that plays out before you?
-Triumph?
+A triumph, a tragedy?
 Are the illuminations laid out neatly in chronological order, from A to Z?

 Where are you now?

-The light—the moments—race down the rapids, intersecting, splashing, and crashing into one another, coming into view, dipping under, out of focus, moving toward the end at incomprehensible speeds, before, at long last … hurling over the edge in a shocking display of power and unspeakable beauty.
-The waterfall’s edge is life and death.
+The intersecting moments of light race down the rapids, splashing and crashing into one another, dipping under and out of focus, moving toward the end at breakneck speeds, a waterfall hurling over the life-meets-death edge with a shocking display of power, unspeakable beauty.

-Here, in the plunging finish, there is no separation of A, B, or Z. And in this magical explosion of all that is gloriously revealed, you will catch a glimpse of your mosaic—the wonders of it all—a burst of images, your essence, and it will be locked safely and forever, for eternity.
+Here, in the plunging finish, there is no separation of A, B, or Z. And in this magical explosion of all that is gloriously revealed, you will catch a quick glimpse from a distance of your entire assembled mosaic—the wonders of it all, a burst of images, your essence—and see how it will be locked into eternity.

 Die right now and you will see.